cheshyre/eisvogel-physics/README.md

 **This is a fork of the [original eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template).**

+**This fork will no longer be kept up-to-date with the upstream eisvogel template.**

 A clean **pandoc LaTeX template** to convert your markdown files to PDF or LaTeX.
 It is designed for lecture notes and exercises with a focus on physics.
 The template is compatible with pandoc 2.

 ## Preview